AdobeDocs/uix/src/pages/services/aem-assets-view/debug/index.md

 ### UI Extension endpoint

 Once local runtime is started extension endpoint is returned as URL in `To view your local application`.
-You will need this URL to embed locally running extension into AEM Assets View.
+You will need this URL to embed the locally running extension into AEM Assets View.

 ### Accept the Certificate